 4,700 miles, and 104 days of living an extremely conscious and low-impact lifestyle have brought me to Waitsfield, Vermont.
 My life will never be the same after immersing myself this deeply into sustainability.
 The knowledge and experience I have gained on this journey is so great that I will not fully grasp it for years to come.

 I am proud and elated to say that I am an ambassador for 1% for the Planet.
 I’m 26 years old now and if the 22 year old me would have been told that I’d be an ambassador for this incredible organization in four years I would have woken up every single morning with butterflies in my stomach.

 Ever eaten a little bag of chips or drank a bottle of soda?
 If so how long did it take you to eat it?

 I’d finish one off in about five minutes.
 Five enjoyable minutes that is.
 But besides that what did I really get out of it?
 There really isn’t much nutrition in either of them.
 They are both really expensive on a per weight basis.
 They are very processed.
 I amsatisfied for a bit but nothing comes long term from this transaction with food compared to eating something healthy that gives my body vital nutrients and creates good energy for me to use.

 Today I finally visited Growing Power which is something I’ve been wanting to do for years now since I first saw them featured on the documentary Fresh.
-They are a 1% for the Planet recipient and through my Off the Grid adventure across America I am raising funds for them to keep on doing the amazing things they are doing.
+They are a 1% for the Planet recipient and through my Off the Grid adventure across the United States I am raising funds for them to keep on doing the amazing things they are doing.
 They have grown into a huge movement over the last few years so the amount I raise for them will be a tiny fraction of what they receive each year but I know they will put whatever I give to them to good use.

 Barefootin’ 4 Sustainability